MirkoHernandez/denote-say/Readme.md

 and any tts engine that can create audio files.

 denote-say provides functionality for two kinds of tasks.

-- Using denote notes, create text files that are suitable for use with a tts engine.
+1. Create text files that are suitable for use with a tts engine.
 This primarily involves removing text that won't be easily voiced by a tts engine, particularly in org-mode files.
-   Examples:
+   Examples of problematic text:
-   - Links
+   - Links.
    - Source code blocks.
    - Text with emphasis markup.
    - Headers.

+   A text file can be created by using multiple denote files.
+Linked files (denote links) and dblocks can be included.

-- Create audio files from those text files (using a tts command) in a temporary directory and then play them.
+2. Create audio files from those text files (using a tts command) in a temporary directory and then play them.

 # Installation

 ## Manual

-denote-say is not available on any ELPA.
+denote-say is not available on ELPA.
 To install manually, download `denote-say.el`, then call M-x `package-install-file` on it.

 M-x `package-initialize` may be required to recognize the package